 Initial response standard for qualified group briefs, with follow-up questions before assumptions are locked into a quote.

-Agents often receive attractive pricing before the operational logic is stable.
+Partners often receive attractive pricing before the operational logic is stable.
 This checklist turns the quote conversation away from “how much per person” and toward the details that protect the client experience.

 Check drive times, domestic flight timing, cruise schedules, hotel changes, first-day fatigue, and whether the program has any recovery space.